publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch24/m__us_usc_t19_s3811.md

     (a) __In general__

-        Not later than 1 year after August 6, 2002, the International Trade Commission shall report to the Committee on Finance of the Senate and the Committee on Ways and Means of the House of Representatives regarding the economic impact on the United States of the trade agreements described in subsection (b) of this section.
+        Not later than 1 year after August 6, 2002, the International Trade Commission shall report to the Committee on Finance of the Senate and the Committee on Ways and Means of the House of Representatives regarding the economic impact on the United States of the trade agreements described in subsection (b).

     (b) __Agreements__